 Many two storey extensions can be built under permitted development rights, without the need for a planning application as long as you stay within these restrictions.

-- Your extension can’t be taller than the highest part of your exisiting roof
+- Your extension can’t be taller than the highest part of your existing roof;

-- It must not extend beyond the rear wall by more than three meters
+- It must not extend beyond the rear wall by more than three metres;

-- It has to be at least seven meters away from the boundry
+- It has to be at least seven metres away from the boundary;